 You can enter a competitor’s domain name and find a whole list of keywords that your competitor is currently found on!
 Normally this option is only available in affordable tools such as Ahrefs, Semrush, SkypFu, Moz, etc!

 These tools easily cost 100 euros per month or more.
 And Ubersuggest now offers this feature completely free of charge!
-That is why this is 1 of the best free tools in the SEO world right now!
+That is why this is 1 of the best free keyword research tools in the SEO world right now!

 Traffic analysis – Keywords